jeras/TCB/doc/TCB.md

 The idea and name comes from tightly coupled memories, which require a simple interface to avoid complexity impact on timing and area, and at the same time the full memory interface throughput must be achievable.

+This are few alternative naming for tightly coupled memories:
 - Tightly Coupled Memory (TCM) used by [ARM](https://www.kernel.org/doc/Documentation/arm/tcm.txt), [Codasip](https://codasip.com/), and [Syntacore](https://syntacore.com/),
 - Tightly Integrated Memory (TIM) used by [SiFive](https://www.sifive.com/),